hbctraining/Peak_analysis_workshop/lessons/01_Introduction_to_peak_files.md

 ```

 ## What is a peak?
-A peak represents a region of the genome which was found to be bound to the protein or histone modification of choice.
-Chromatin Immunoprecipitation followed by sequencing (ChIP-seq) is a central method in epigenomic research which allows us to query peaks.
+A peak represents a region of the genome that was found to be bound to the protein or histone modification of choice.
+Chromatin immunoprecipitation followed by sequencing (ChIP-seq) is a central method in epigenomic research that allows us to query peaks.
 A typical ChIP-seq workflow is outlined in the image below.

 In ChIP-seq experiments, a transcription factor, cofactor, histone modification, or other chromatin protein of interest is enriched by immunoprecipitation from cross-linked cells, along with its associated DNA.
 The immunoprecipitated DNA fragments are then sequenced, followed by identification of enriched regions of DNA or peaks using peak-calling software, such as MACS2.
 These peak calls can then be used to make biological inferences by determining the associated genomic features and/or over-represented sequence motifs.